mmmccarthy/mmmccarthy.github.io/_drafts/2025-05-28-funny-bugs.md

 end
 ```

 Think of tabular data that you might calculate in Excel.
-You have a table of households by size, perhaps from the Census.
-TAZ is traffic analysis zone, an abstraction I should have told you about earlier.
-Most zones are internal with defined geography and a known number of people and households.
-These zones are used to generate aggreate trips made by all people living or working within the defined zone.
+You have a table of households by size, perhaps from the Census, aggregated into TAZs.

 | TAZ | HH1 | HH2 | HH3 | HH4 |
 |:---:|:---:|:---:|:---:|:---:|